Applied AI

 Strategic Perspective

-Long-term positioning for autonomous long-lead item tracking rests on a deliberate modernization trajectory that maintains rigor, adaptability, and business alignment.
+Long-term positioning for autonomous long-lead item tracking rests on a deliberate modernization that maintains rigor, adaptability, and business alignment.
 The strategic view combines design discipline, governance, and incremental capability maturation:

 • Incremental modernization with strong governance: Start with a data fabric and a core set of agents focused on visibility and risk signaling.
 Gradually expand to policy-driven automation, with ongoing governance reviews to ensure compliance and auditability.